 On a very basic (yet very well-needed) level, there are a few basic things to do when you want your website to target the right users in a different language and region from your main website (and I’m oversimplifying here!): language targeting, hreflang tags, URL structures and the use of a given language (you want to expand into South Korea, you need to use Korean on your website).

 Is that enough?
 I’m afraid to be the bearer of bad news: no, it’s not enough.
-In today’s world, what makes the difference between a company and another is how they speak to their customers from the first interaction on search engines until the purchase and in the retention phase.
+In today’s world, the difference between a company and another is how they speak to their customers from the first interaction on search engines until the purchase and retention phase.

 The key to succeeding internationally is revisiting your strategy: brands should start not competing against competitors but against their customers’ last best experience.
 And even if it doesn’t seem so related, that’s when SEO comes into play.

-In fact, long are gone the times when SEO only served as an entry point for people coming from search engines and long are gone the times when SEO was only measured in terms of traffic.
-Nowadays, SEO needs to bring value to a company (whatever the definition of value is) and to do so not only has to attract qualified people but it also needs to get them to do something instead of leaving.
+Long are gone when SEO only served as an entry point for people coming from search engines, and long are gone when SEO was only measured in terms of traffic.
+Nowadays, SEO needs to bring value to a company (whatever the definition of value is), and to do so not only has to attract qualified people, but it also needs to get them to do something instead of leaving.

 Let me present you with three different scenarios to clarify my point further:

-I’m a user from France and I stumbled upon your website while searching on Google.
-The minute I start browsing, I notice that you use words that I don’t recognise, unfamiliar colours, and currency that doesn’t work for me.
+I’m a user from France, and I stumbled upon your website while searching on Google.
+The minute I start browsing, I notice that you use words that I don’t recognize, unfamiliar colors, and currency that doesn’t work for me.
 What’s my reaction?
 I leave, and I look for something else.

-- Your US-based company wants to start selling in Spain and relies on SEO to grow organically.
-Same as above: you know it can be challenging, but when you’re done with the technical stuff and translating the most important keywords, you’re sure the success is behind the corner.
-On top of this, you already have the Mexican version available so it’s only a matter of changing the URL, isn’t it?
-Your website starts to rank but, surprise surprise, it doesn’t reach out to the people it was supposed to target, the bounce rate is crazily high, your sales are not improving, and even if your traffic is improving week by week, your conversions aren’t.
+Your US-based company wants to start selling in Spain and relies on SEO to grow organically.
+Same as above: you know it can be challenging, but when you’re done with the technical stuff and translating the most important keywords, you’re sure success is around the corner.
+On top of this, you already have the Mexican version available, so it’s only a matter of changing the URL, isn’t it?
+Your website starts to rank but, surprise, it doesn’t reach out to the people it was supposed to target, the bounce rate is crazily high, your sales are not improving, and even if your traffic is improving weekly, your conversions aren’t.
 Hence, your SEO efforts are useless.

-- Your American website wants to expand into the Italian market.
+Your American website wants to expand into the Italian market.
 SEO is one of the ways to go.
-You are confident with your technical implementation, the URL and the terms/pages that you’ve translated so you think you’re done.
+You are confident with your technical implementation, the URL, and the terms/pages you’ve translated, so you think you’re done.
 You have a powerful .com website, and you’re sure this allows the regional subfolder to rank pretty well immediately.
 Weeks and months pass, and your Italian webpage doesn’t rank well for the keywords it should rank for.
 Traffic is not growing, and neither are sales.
 On top of this, SEO expectations are not met.

 Can you see the pattern here?
 There was a fundamental error in the 3 cases:

-This is why International SEO is more than just Hrefs: to be successful in international SEO, you need to cater to the cultural differences in each language or country you want to provide your solution to.
+This is why International SEO is more than just hreflang: to be successful in international SEO, you need to cater to the cultural differences in each language or country you want to provide your solution.

 They know that “Santé et Soins personnel” only works in French-Canadian while in France people use “Santé et produits d’hygiène”.
 Even if one term may have low volumes, the right solution here is to use what is most appropriate on a country level.

-I know that at this point you’re thinking about the (in)famous search intent, but this is only a part of the game.
+I know you’re thinking about the (in)famous search intent, but this is only a part of the game.